ainzzorl/goodcode/_articles/bat-decorations.md

 ## Testing

 It's tested with "snapshot tests".
 E.g. [this test input](https://github.com/sharkdp/bat/blob/master/tests/snapshots/sample.rs) is expected to be rendered to [this](https://github.com/sharkdp/bat/blob/master/tests/snapshots/output/numbers.snapshot.txt) when line number decoration is enabled.

-## Observations

-* It resembles the [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern), but it's not quite the same.
-The classical Decorator wraps the original class to augment its behavior without changing its interface.

 ## References